wandsea/pcat-compiler/README.md

 pcat-compiler
 =============

-PCAT compiler is a college course project assigned in the course ``Compiler'' offered in Fudan University.
+PCAT compiler is a college course project assigned in the course ''Compiler'' by Prof. Bo Yan, offered in Fudan University.

 Architecture